 What’s in the Box?

-Before I dive deeper into how the radar works and share my experience with you, let’s see what you will find in the package.
+Before I delve deeper into how the radar works and share my experience with you, let’s take a look at what you’ll find in the package.
 It contains:

 - Varia RTL515 radar with integrated taillight